 If you own a brand, Amazon offers tools

 to help you build, grow, and protect it.
 Enrolling in Brand Registry

 can help you personalize your brand and product pages, protect your trademarks and intellectual property, and improve the brand experience for customers—along with unlocking additional advertising options and recommendations on improving traffic and conversion.

 What you’ll need to get started

 In order to complete your registration, make sure you have access to:

 - Bank account number and bank routing number

-- Chargeable credit card
+- Chargeable credit or debit card

 - Government issued national ID